This FAQ will describe the processing / hardware requirements in order to process 1 million photos per day using our latest v8 SDK,...Read more

 Image Correction Parameters

-The graph to the right shows how processing time is affected by the various correction parameters.
+This graph shows how processing time is affected by the various correction parameters.

-There are three major components of the Perfectly Clear SDK:
+There are four major components of the Perfectly Clear SDK:

 1) Common – which includes necessary “overhead” for all images.